eecs110/fall2020/pages/_assignments/tutorial02.md

 <img class="medium frame" src="/fall2020/assets/images/tutorial01/after2.png" />

 ## What to Turn In
 Please turn in your completed tutorial exercise(s) ON CANVAS by Wednesday night at midnight.
+To do this, please zip your `tutorial02` folder (i.e. create a new tutorial02.zip file), which includes your edited files, and upload it to Canvas.
+Please be careful that you **don't just upload the original starter files**, but that your zip file includes **YOUR CODE**.

 ## Warning for Mac users: The TKinter bug
 {% capture my_include %}{% include tkinter_bug_mac.md %}{% endcapture %}